dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 When a Blazor WebAssembly app is published, the output is statically compressed during publish to reduce the app's size and remove the overhead for runtime compression.
 Blazor relies on the server to perform content negotiation and serve statically-compressed files.

 After an app is deployed, verify that the app serves compressed files.
-Inspect the Network tab in a browser's Developer Tools and verify that the files are served with `Content-Encoding: br` or `Content-Encoding: gz`.
+Inspect the **Network** tab in a browser's [Developer Tools](https://developer.mozilla.org/docs/Glossary/Developer_Tools) and verify that the files are served with `Content-Encoding: br` (Brotli compression) or `Content-Encoding: gz` (Gzip compression).
 If the host isn't serving compressed files, follow the instructions in <xref:blazor/host-and-deploy/webassembly#compression>.

 ### Disable unused features

-Blazor WebAssembly's runtime includes the following .NET features that can be disabled for a smaller payload size if the app doesn't require them:
+Blazor WebAssembly's runtime includes the following .NET features that can be disabled for a smaller payload size:

 * A data file is included to make timezone information correct.
 If the app doesn't require this feature, consider disabling it by setting the `BlazorEnableTimeZoneSupport` MSBuild property in the app's project file to `false`: